RishaRane/Handwritten_Digit_Classification/README.md

 - Seaborn

 ### DATASET:
-- Using In-built 'CIFAR10' dataset from keras
+- Using In-built 'MNIST' dataset from keras

 ### ACCURAY:
 - 98% ACCURACY